patharanordev/dockerized-k8s-vsphere/README.md

 # **Dockerized K8s vSphere**

-To access VMWare Tanzu server (K8s) CLI for CI/CD.
+To connect to VMWare Tanzu server for CI/CD.

 ## **Dockerized**